rusili/AC-Android/lessons/classes-part2/README.md

 #### Why should you care?

-- Autoboxing/unboxing is heavily used in java collections.
+- Auto-boxing/unboxing is heavily used in Java Collections.
 More on this later!

 ## Static methods